jtmoran/SecureChange-Request-Addon-Script/Developing Integrations.md

 # Developing Integrations
-The SecureChange Ticket Enrichment script can be easily extended by creating additional integration scripts using Python.
+The SecureChange Request Add-on script can be easily extended by creating additional integration scripts using Python.
 This document provides details on developing new integration files to be utilized with the core script.

-An integration file template can be found [here](https://raw.githubusercontent.com/jtmoran/SecureChange-Ticket-Enrichment/master/Integrations/integration.py.example).
+An integration file template can be found [here](https://raw.githubusercontent.com/jtmoran/SecureChange-Request-Addon-Script/master/Integrations/integration.py.example).
 This can be used as a framework for developing your own integrations.

-Previously published integrations can be found [here](https://github.com/jtmoran/SecureChange-Ticket-Enrichment/tree/master/Integrations).
+Previously published integrations can be found [here](https://github.com/jtmoran/SecureChange-Request-Addon-Script/tree/master/Integrations).
 Exploring these previously published integrations can be helpful in getting started with your own.

 ## Overview

-When the SecureChange Ticket Enrichment script (**core script**) is executed by SecureChange, ticket information will be gathered to be passed to the integration file(s).
+When the SecureChange Request Add-on script (**core script**) is executed by SecureChange, ticket information will be gathered to be passed to the integration file(s).
 The core script will then iterate through the directory `./bin/integrations` looking for any `*.py` files, which are the **integration scripts**.
 For each integration script, the core script will call the `get_data` function of the integration script and pass the ticket information as a dict object (along with the logger) to the function.
 The `get_data` function may perform any action, including calling other functions or scripts, in order to enrich the ticket information.
-Finally, the `get_data` function should return a formatted string with the enrichment information, which will be added to the SecureChange ticket as a comment.
+Finally, the `get_data` function should return a formatted string with the information to be added to the SecureChange ticket as a comment.

-**Note**: Only files intended to be directly executed by the SecureChange Ticket Enrichment script should be placed in the `./bin/integrations` directory.
+**Note**: Only files intended to be directly executed by the SecureChange Request Add-on script should be placed in the `./bin/integrations` directory.
 Any dependencies should be installed in `./lib` and referenced from that directory.

 #### Input
 The core script will pass two objects to the `get_data` function of the integration script: